k21971/EvilHack/doc/evilhack-changelog.md

   destroyed
 - Fix: same race could still be peaceful towards Convicts or Infidels
 - Fix: how demons view Infidels (crowned and not crowned)
+- Fix: don't allow vault guards to be displaced